Best Golf Push Carts Reviewed & Rated for Quality

 2. CaddyTek EZ-Fold

 Nothing worse than a useless push cart.
-If you can't hold your bag or any of your other golf equipment in your push cart, then all it means is that you've just wasted a ton of money--because push carts sure aren't cheap.
+If you can't hold your bag or any of your other equipment in your push cart, then all it means is that you've just wasted a ton of money--because push carts sure aren't cheap.
 With this push cart by CaddyTek, you get space not just for your clubs, but for your accessories and your drink and extra gloves and anything else you might want to keep within reach while out on the course.

 Ergonomic Adjustable Handle